tduyng/rthings/README.md

 - [The Rust Programming Language Subreddit](https://www.reddit.com/r/rust/)

-- There is the [Rust Language Forum](https://users.rust-lang.org/) which I personally didn't leverage at all as I found what I need in the previous.

 ## Podcasts 📻

-The following are some useful podcasts that I came across over time that discuss Rust concepts and interesting topics.
+The following are some useful podcasts that discuss Rust concepts and interesting topics.

 - [New Rustacean](https://newrustacean.com/)